3ventic/BotVentic/README.md

 ## Getting Started

-Either message the bot with "invite [Discord invite here]" or follow the instructions below to use your own account.
+Either [click here to invite the bot](https://3v.fi/l/botventic) or send the bot a private message.
 To message the bot, you can [join the BotVentic Discord server](https://discord.gg/0gY7rLJr9tHxogD9).

-- Clone & open solution in Visual Studio 2015
-- Build the project
-- Copy config.sample.json to the folder with the exe
-- Edit config.json to include your bot account information

-Requires [TwitchbotCommons.dll](https://i.3v.fi/TwitchbotCommons.dll) from ohbot at the moment.
+## Running your own copy

+Check [releases](https://github.com/3ventic/BotVentic/releases) or build the program yourself.
+Make sure to edit the config.sample.json and rename it to config.json.